davidalvarezdlt/skeltorch/docs/main/first-steps.md

     data.py
     model.py
     runner.py
-config.json
+config.default.json
 config.schema.json
+README.md
+requirements.txt
 ```

-The folders ``data/`` and ``experiments/`` are self-explanatory.
-The same for
-the configuration files

 ## 2. Creating the data class
 The data class, stored in ``/your_module_name/data.py``, handles all functions
 related with the data of the project.
 It also covers the creation of
 ``torch.utils.data.Dataset`` and ``torch.utils.data.DataLoader`` objects.

-In order to create your own `skeltorch.Data` class, you should extend it and
+To create your own `skeltorch.Data` class, you should extend it and implement:
-implement:

 - ``create()``: called **only** when creating a new experiment.
 All class
 parameters created inside this function are stored inside the experiment and